memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 #### Defining undocumented JTAG instructions

-Defining undocumented instructions is useful to an attacker because in many cases these instructions hide test and debug functions, such as BIT modes for memory and I/O; scan modes; or debug modes and functions.
+Defining undocumented instructions is useful to an attacker because in many cases, these instructions hide test and debug functions, such as BIT modes for memory and I/O; scan modes; or debug modes and functions.

 In the last section, we determined the length of the `IR` register, and thus we